CivicTechWR/WRvotes/docs/resources/getting-informed.md

 When evaluating published media, you can ask the following questions:

-- Which candidates responded and which did not?
+- Which candidates **responded** and which did not?
 Why?
-- Why was this media published?
-What motivations did the publishers have in publishing this item?
+- Why was this media published? **What motivations** did the publishers have in publishing this item?
-- How did the author publishing the media spin their questions?
+- How did the author publishing the media **spin their questions**?
 How did the candidates respond?
-- Did the candidates answer questions directly, or did they deflect the questions?
+- Did the candidates **answer questions directly**, or did they deflect the questions?
-- To what extent are the candidates aware of the complexities of municipal politics?
+- To what extent are the candidates aware of the **complexities** of municipal politics?
-- For candidates offering simple solutions to difficult problems: if the solutions are so easy then why did previous politicians not implement them already?
+- For candidates offering simple solutions to difficult problems: if the solutions are so easy then why did previous politicians not **implement them already**?
-- Which candidates demonstrate good understandings of underlying issues?
+- Which candidates demonstrate good understandings of **underlying issues**?
-- How transparent are publishers about their processes?
+- How **transparent** are publishers about their processes?
 For example, if an organization endorses candidates, on what basis do they make those endorsements?

 When evaluating contentious issues, you can ask the following
 questions:

-- Who are the different stakeholders in this issue?
+- Who are the **different stakeholders** in this issue?
 What outcomes do they want?
 Why?
-- What factors have made this issue difficult to solve in the past?
+- What factors have made this issue **difficult to solve**?
-- What has been tried so far?
+- What has been **tried so far**?
 How has this worked out?
-- What tradeoffs would be required to implement various solutions?
+- What **tradeoffs** would be required to implement various solutions?
 How much will the solutions cost?
 Who will be hurt and who will benefit?
--

-## Why do you recommend Debates and All-Candidates Meetings?
+## Why do you recommend debates and all-candidates Meetings?

 On this website we frequently recommend people watch debates and all-candidates meetings?
 Why?